AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 <img src="jar 310.gif">

-**Figure 23:** The mechanics of the red dye are shown.
-The beaker on the left contains the solution acquired after flocculation and the beaker on the right contains the solution created through rapid stirring.
+**Figure 23:** The mechanics of the red dye was shown.
+The beaker on the left contained the solution acquired after flocculation and the beaker on the right contained the solution created through rapid stirring.

 When both solutions were stirred once more with a magnetic stir bar, both solutions behaved in the same way.
 The majority of particles then settled, with a few floating to the top.

-This seems to suggest that the flocculation process causes the water to act in a different manner than in normal mixing.
+This seems to suggest that the flocculation process caused the water to act in a different manner than in normal mixing.
 It was hypothesized that a difference in pH may prevent mixing and the proper settling of flocs.
 However, when using pH strips that range between 1 and 14, the pH of both solutions were found to be approximately 8 (Figures 24 and 25).

 <img src = "pH Flocculator.jpg" height = "350" width = "300">